nischalshakya30/ServletDemos/README.md

 ## Servlet Basics
-This project contains two servlet class one sevlet is configured in web.xml and another servlet is configured using **@WebServlet** annotation which is aviable from Servlet API 3.0.
+This project contains two servlet class one servlet is configured in web.xml and another servlet is configured using **@WebServlet** annotation which is available from Servlet API 3.0.

 ### Prerequisite
 * Java 8 or higher